linzhoucool/ObjectOrientedJavascript/FinalProject.md

 2. If a player collides with an enemy, they revert back to level 1.
 3. You should track, maintain and display the highest level obtained in a single session.

+## Submission

+* The solution should be submitted as `.zip` file that includes the `HTML`, `JS` and `CSS` files.
+* The `.zip` file should contain your first and last name.
+* Your `.zip` file should be uploaded to the Final Project Dropbox link, which will be provided via the course website, no later than 8:45 AM, Tuesday, May 1st, 2018
+* You can NOT submit more than 1 file.
+* See [Final Project rubric](https://github.com/jniziol/JavascriptBasics/raw/master/Final%20Project%20Rubric.pdf) for more evaluation criteria.*
+**NO LATE ASSIGNMENTS WILL BE ACCEPTED**

 ## TIPS:

 ### HTML5 Canvas Position